The Cultural Heritage Center is currently CLOSED for renovation. View info >

 4th Grade Student Essay Contest 2025: "This Place Matters"

-The 2025 4th Grade Student Essay Contest is open for entries!
+The 2025 4th Grade Student Essay Contest has come to an end!
 This annual contest, hosted by the State Historic Preservation Office, is a component of Archaeology and Historic Presrvation Month which is celebrated each May.
 The competition proposes to enable students to achieve a better appreciation of our state's history and historic resources, the stories they tell, and why they should be preserved for future generations.
-The theme is "This Place Matters", students are asked to write an essay about any South Dakota location that is at least 50 years old, why it is a favorite place for them, and why it should be preserved.
-The contest is open to any 4th grade student in South Dakota, whether in public school, private school, or homeschool.
+The theme is "This Place Matters", students were asked to write an essay about any South Dakota location that is at least 50 years old, why it is a favorite place for them, and why it should be preserved.
+The contest was open to any 4th grade student in South Dakota, whether in public school, private school, or homeschool.
+We received 207 entries from 23 different school from around the state!

-To read our 2024 winner essays, click here!
+To read out 2025 winning essays, click here!

 605-123-4567 | Contact us! | Twitter | Facebook